wp-plugins/diarypress/readme.txt

 * First release

 == Upgrade Notice ==

 = 4.0 =
-Improved code, added title and returns a correct HTTP 200 response
+Improved code, added title and returns a correct HTTP 200 response = 3.1 =
+Performance is improved and better login handling
+= 3.0 =
+Performance is improved and better login handling